StefanoDalMas/NeoVim_config/README.md

 ## Prerequisites

 - Install NeoVim (`0.9.0` or greater is required)
-- A good idea is to `alias vi=nvim` and `alias vim=nvim`to avoid opening the boring once
+- A good idea is to `alias vi=nvim` and `alias vim=nvim`to avoid opening the boring one
-  - Note that now I'm also using [neovide](https://neovide.dev), so my alias at the moment is `alias vi/nvim =neovide --multigrid --noidle`
 - Install and setup both a [NerdFont](https://www.nerdfonts.com) such as `JetBrains Mono Font` and a `Symbol Font`
   - When installing it avoid using the one ending with `Mono`, so select for example `JetBrainsMono Nerd Font` and not `JetBrainsMono Nerd Font Mono` to avoid having small icons
 - Install Node(I have `20.0.0`)
 - Install Git(I have `2.40.0`)
+- Have Latex Compiler if you want to use `VimTex`.
+The compiler needed for the backend is latexmk.
+  - If you want to use it you're going to need a PDF Viewer.
+I'm on MacOS so I use [Skim](https://skim-app.sourceforge.io)

 ## Addons